dotnet/dotnet-docker/1.0/README.md

  $ ls
  $ dotnet restore
  $ dotnet run
- $ dotnet run
  $ dotnet bin/Debug/netcoreapp1.0/app.dll
  $ dotnet publish -c Release -o out
  $ dotnet out/app.dll
  $ exit
  ```
  The steps above are intended to show the basic functions of .NET Core tools.
-The two instances of `dotnet run` demonstrates that it skips compilation in the second case.
-The subsequent command demonstrates that you can run an application directly out of the bin folder, without the additional build logic that `dotnet run` adds.
+Try running `dotnet run` twice.
+You'll see that the second invocation skips compilation.
+The subsequent command after `dotnet run` demonstrates that you can run an application directly out of the bin folder, without the additional build logic that `dotnet run` adds.
 The last two commands demonstrate the publishing scenario, which prepares an app to be deployed on the same or other machine, with a requirement on only the .NET Core Runtime, not the larger SDK.
-Naturally, you don't have to exit immediately, but can continue to try out the product longer.
+Naturally, you don't have to exit immediately, but can continue to try out the product as long as you want.

  On Windows, the experience is very similar.
 The commands should be the same, with the exception of the first command (specifically the image name), `ls` and the directory separators.
 Try the following command, to replace the first command above: